 It’s still common to see fewer women in C – level positions in industries that have traditionally been male dominated, such as oil & gas, engineering and construction.
 Shirley Hursthouse, Director of psd’s Property & Construction executive recruitment practice, has been recruiting for 20 years into the house building sector.

 “Over the last 20 years I have seen huge changes in gender balance in this sector.
 The construction industry was predominantly a very male orientated industry – when I began my career a female Site Manager was unheard of.
 Clients now have diversity and inclusiveness at the forefront of their agenda.
 Many clients are requesting for more women on shortlists, which is fantastic but it’s not always possible – unfortunately in some disciplines women are still underrepresented, such as in technical & construction functions.
 However in sales, commercial and land functions there does now seem to be a balance of men and women.”

 Mentoring and role models to encourage diversity

 Often a contributing factor to career progression for women is the support of a mentor, whether formal or informal.
 Mentoring can have a significant impact on helping women feel more connected and engaged in their workplace.
-Alex Baskerville, Head of psd’s Professional Services executive recruitment practice ran her own consulting firm alongside obtaining her degree.
+The head of psd’s Professional Services executive recruitment practice ran her own consulting firm alongside obtaining her degree.
 When she came to London and began her career in a well-respected recruitment firm, she found the lack of female leaders alarming.

 “I was struck by the limited presence of senior female role models.
 When the business was sold and I left shortly after, it dawned on me my environment had severely lacked diversity of thought leadership based on an entirely male leadership team – I was the only woman.
 This realisation was in part how I came to join psd.
 Having a role model in our female Executive Chair gave me someone to identify with.
 Diversity is often at the top of agendas, and yet I believe by the time we hit executive grades the horse has bolted.”